Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 If you are married to a member of the armed forces and are preparing to go through a divorce, it will be important for you to have a clear understanding of the laws that apply to military retirement benefits and custody and visitation during deployment as well.
 Under Texas law, both spouses are entitled to a “just and right” distribution of their marital property, and military income and benefits earned during the marriage will typically be subject to distribution.
 With regard to custody and visitation, all arrangements must cater to the “best interests” of your children, and our attorneys can help make sure that your children have every opportunity they deserve.

-Speak With a McKinney Divorce Lawyer at Nordhaus & Nordhaus, PC
+Speak with a McKinney Military Divorce Lawyer at Nordhaus & Nordhaus, PC

 If you would like more information about getting a military divorce in Texas, you can contact our McKinney family law offices to arrange a free, no-obligation consultation.
 To speak with an experienced divorce attorney in confidence, please call (214) 726-1450 or send us your contact information online today.